TECHNICAL ROADMAP STRATEGY

 Resourcing Plan

-A quarter-by-quarter view of capacity needs — how many people, what skills, and whether to hire, contract, or partner.
+A quarter-by-quarter view of capacity needs — blending internal capacity and supplemental help.
 You'll use it for hiring plans, budget requests, and vendor scoping.

 BUDGET